Pfern/ELB17S/NGS.md

 **TASK**: Discuss the following: given that you know that most genomes contain repetitive sequences, do you think you can usually obtain a complete genome with a single NGS experiment sequencing only short reads (even for bacteria)?
 Do you think only sequencing more short reads can solve the issue?

+**TASK**: In the terminal, type 'spades ....'
+TODOTODOTODO.

 When doing de novo genome assembly, we need to scaffold millions of pieces together.
 This process depends non-linearly on many factors.
 To assess how well the genome assembly process went, you usually want your assembled genome to be in as few pieces as possible, and that each piece is as large as possible.
 The usual N50, which is the size of the smallest contig that we need to include to have at least 50% of the assembled sequence (the higher the N50, the less fragmented is our assembly).

 Nonetheless, this is not (and should not) be the only measure used to assess the quality of the genome.
 [Quast](http://bioinf.spbau.ru/quast) is an example of a software that produces several measures to assess genome assemblies.

-TASK: Open the file report.html inside quast_results (or the pdf).
-Compare:
-- clean VS dirty
-- impact of read length
-- single-end vs paired-end
-- impact of coverage
+**TASK**: Open the file report.html inside the folder quast_results.
+You can see differente measures comparing assemblies made with different datasets.
+What are the factors influencing genome assembly?
+In which way they influence assembly?
+What is the best assembly?
+Why?
+Turn on the green light when finished.

 The genome assembly process generates a sequence of nucleotides.
 Now we need to annotate the genome, namely to know where genes are and what are their possible functions.
 In bacteria, this is reasonably feasible, and there are already programs that allow a reasonably good quality annotation, such as [prokka](https://github.com/tseemann/prokka).
 In eukaryotes this process is much harder and requires multiple steps of validation.

-TASK: Open and browse an example bacterial assembly with IGV: load the reference genome example_assembly.fasta and open the genome annotation example_assembly.prokka.gff.
+**TASK**: Open and browse an example assembly with IGV: load the reference genome 'example_assembly.fasta' and open the genome annotation 'example_assembly.prokka.gff'.
+How many genes where detected by prokka?
 Open the following files with a text editor: example_assembly.prokka.fasta and example_assembly.prokka.gbk.

-### MetaGenomics

-TODO...

-In MetaGenomics, we don't sequence a single individual or clone, but a community of individuals of different species, usually with the goal of identifying the species that are present, and what are their relative abundances.

-In this tutorial you will learn how to perform a 16S Microbial Analysis using the QIIME toolsuite in Galaxy.
-It was based on already existing tutorials about QIIME, more precisely this one, but it was adapted to the Galaxy interface.

-We will work with Illumina sequencing data that is from the Adaptive immunity increases the pace and predictability of evolutionary change study in commensal gut bacteria but that has been shortened to make this tutorial quicker to execute.
-We'll use the Greengenes reference OTUs, which is the default reference database used by QIIME.
-You may need to download and upload the reference database to your galaxy.

-In the study mentioned before, it was performed high-throughput 16S rRNA gene sequencing of DNA extracted from faecal samples from two timepoints of the evolution experiment (day 0 and day 3) of wild-type mice.
-Also the mice from day 3 of experiment were treated with Streptomycin and were subsequently colonized with Escherichia coli.

-**TASK**: Unzip the file QIIME_core_diversity_report.zip.
-TODO TODO....
-Taxa Summaries
-Alpha diversity
-Beta diversity
-Group Significance
+Turn on the green light when finished.

 ### Transcriptomics

 Another very common application of NGS is to sample the transcriptome, much like gene expression microarrays.
 The main advantages of RNA Sequencing versus microarrays is a better signal-to-noise ratio and the ability to detect novel transcripts (something impossible with microarrays).
-The data processing is similar to genomic resequencing.
-For eukaryotes, mRNA is usually spliced, and thus we need to use splice-aware aligners (eg. Tophat24) to map short reads to a reference genome.
+Data processing is similar to genomic resequencing.
+For eukaryotes, mRNA is usually spliced, and thus we need to use splice-aware aligners (eg. [Tophat](https://ccb.jhu.edu/software/tophat/index.shtml)) to map short reads to a reference genome.

 TASK: Look at a RNA-Seq sample in IGV:
 - In IGV, load the Drosophila genome as reference; load gtf file annotation and alignment files (*.bam)